INCC has a variety of training groups catering for all members from beginners through to advanced paddlers

 These sessions run all year round, the numbers participating varying from 20 in summer to 2 on some dark winter nights!
 The skill level required is flexible but at least intermediate is ideal, if in doubt come along and find out.
 It is usual for some paddlers to drop to the back of the pack on the Tuesday night Dights run and re-group when they can.
 The main group would paddle at around a 4:30 to 5:00 min/km pace during efforts in K1s or K2s.

 Attendance is casual with no formal membership or expected regular attendance.
 Paddlers are welcome to turn up whenever they can.There is a long tradition of these sessions going back at least 10 years.
 This is another excellent example of our two clubs working together.
 On the water please make yourself known to Rob Russell (INCC), Simon St Hill or Chris Runting (FCC) or whoever is leading the session.

 For further information check the Facebook group INCC/FCC training group which is used to communicate and arrange additional sessions.

-The format consists of five or six 4 km loops between the Wesley Boat Shed and the Punt Road bridge, with participants doing as many loops as they wish.
-It is usual for some paddlers to drop to the back of the pack and turn when the main group turns to re-group on the next leg.
-The main group would paddle at around a 5:00-5:15 min/km pace in K1s or K2s.
-A second group of K1s and TK1s sometimes paddle at a slower pace.
+The format for the training session is typically 18 to 24kms at a steady and/or solid pace.
+It is usual for some paddlers to drop behind the faster paddlers and turn earlier to join them and re-group for the next leg.
+The main (faster) group paddle at around a 5:00-5:15 min/km pace in K1s or K2s.
+A second group sometimes paddle at a slower pace.